 As a result of the study, Indiana's recycling industry was considered a success.
 Indiana is reducing waste while adding significantly to its economy, according to the 2001 study.
 Recycling and reuse save energy, promote business opportunities, reduce solid waste disposal expenses, and help reduce the need to use natural resources.
 Indiana’s recycling/reuse industry boasts:

 The recycling industry contributes $285 million in state government tax revenues annually.

 Direct results provided information on the number of establishments in this industry as well as its employment, wages, revenues and throughput (as available).
 Indirect effects were estimated for the impact of additional economic activity accruing to establishments that provided goods or services to the recycling and reuse industry.
 Induced effects were estimated for economic activity from workers spending personal earnings on goods and services.
 Multipliers were identified for jobs, personal income, industrial output and value added.
-For more information, visit U.S. EPA's website regarding the REI Study.
+For more information, visit U.S. EPA's website regarding the REI Study (U.S. EPA Archive).